eProsima/DDS-Record-Replay/docs/rst/recording/usage/configuration.rst

     DomainParticipantQos pqos;
     pqos.wire_protocol().builtin.typelookup_config.use_server = true;

-Feel free to review :ref:`this <recorder_tutorials_basic_example>` section, where it is explained in detail how to configure a Fast DDS Publisher/Subscriber leveraging :term:`Dynamic Types<DynamicTypes>`.
+Feel free to review :ref:`this <tutorials_dynamic_types>` section, where it is explained in detail how to configure a Fast DDS Publisher/Subscriber leveraging :term:`Dynamic Types<DynamicTypes>`.